Sam-Metz/Coursera_Case_Study/README.md

 # Coursera_Case_Study
 I analyze the data of Fitbit users to derive marketing insights for my stakeholders.
 This is a case study for my Google Data Analytics Certificate.
+To complete this task, I used the 6 step data analyses process outlined in the course: ask, prepare, process, analyze, share, act.
 ## Prompt
 * You are a data analyst for a company called Bellabeat.
 Bellabeat makes wearable fitness devices.
 * Your team has been asked to anazlyze trends in smart fitness device usage in an effort to help Bellabeat reach their target market more effectively.